Related articles

-If you're always looking to reach the 100/100 grade on Page Speed Insight and you're wondering how to get rid of the ReCaptcha script that negatively affects your score, then this article is for you.
+If you are still looking to reach a 100/100 score on Page Speed Insight and are wondering how to get rid of the reCAPTCHA script that is negatively affecting your score, then this article is for you.
+This article will show an example for a ReactJS/NextJS project but the concept can be applied to any other stack.

 yarn create next-app --example with-tailwindcss recaptcha_optimized_demo